david-zip/multicomponent_distillation/readme.md

 Once the following is complete, the model will then be modified so it may show the column height and diameter, and condenser and reboiler duties.

 ## Personal Goals
-As I am still learning how to code in an object-orientated style, the following program will be made use OOP.
+As I am still learning how to code in an object-orientated style, the following program will be made using OOP.

 ## Logic
 **Main class**: Distillation column